BINF3101-yohe/Lab3_denovo-assembly-part-1/README.md

 **Log into the cluster**

-You will want to create a new folder to work in.
-I suggest creating a folder in your home directory (which is where you will be when you first log in)
+You will create a new folder to work in for each week of the lab.
+Create this folder in your home directory (which is where you will be when you first log in)

-Make the new directory
+Make the new directory.

 ```bash
 mkdir lab_2